PipeItToDevNull/PipeItToDevNull.github.io/_posts/2022-01-03-nord-theme-code.md

 ![normalGist.png](/assets/images/normalGist.png)

 I had to google around a bit but eventually found [another blog post](https://codersblock.com/blog/customizing-github-gists/) on how to get these gists looking better.
+The main point to take away from this is that different parts of the code have non-sensical names like `.pl-mdt` or `.pl-s` and you just need to play around with the inspect tool to see what looks good.
+For what it is worth, I tried to match Vim colours where I could.

+Below you will find the end result of my tinkering.

 ```css
 /* gist themeing */